szabgab/github-issues-experiments/.github/ISSUE_TEMPLATE/add_rashi_in_yaml.md

 ---
 name: Add Rashi as YAML
-about: Use this template for tracking new features.
+about: Use this template to add Rashi word (in meruba)
 title: "Ladino word in latin and hebrew letter (for rashi)"
-labels: tracking issue, needs triage
+labels: new-rashi
 assignees: octocat
 ---
 - latin: